Te Koha

 October 4 - October 26

-In 1793, two Māori men were kidnapped from Motukawanui, an island off the shores of Ngāti Kura.
-Imperialist intentions backfired from this dubious plot, yet two worlds collided where Aotearoa would no longer be the same.
-From Kings to Chiefs, noblemen to missionaries, fates were sealed by journeys undertaken and the taonga (treasures) passed between hands.
+In 1793, two Māori men were kidnapped from Motukawanui— an island at the tip of the Bay of Islands.
+Imperialist intentions backfired from this dubious plot, yet two worlds collided that altered the course of history.
+From Kings to Chiefs, rangatira to missionaries, fates were sealed from the journeys undertaken and the taonga (treasures) that passed between their hands.

 Te Koha draws upon the 1925 essay ‘The Gift’ by anthropologist Marcel Mauss— who asks ‘What rule of legality and self-interest… compels the gift that has been received to be obligatorily reciprocated?
 What power resides in the object given that causes its recipient to pay it back?’.
-Mauss draws upon a famous passage from the tohunga Tamati Ranapiri who explains the ‘hau’, or the spirit, of the gift.
+Mauss draws upon a famous passage from a tohunga called Tamati Ranapiri who explains the ‘hau’, or the spirit, of the gift.

-Following Te Kore, the nothingness which holds the potential for everything to come, came the hau, the breath of life, producing all forms in Te Ao Mārama by whakapapa.
-Thus to present a gift is to present something of oneself.
+In Te Ao Māori, The Māori World, all forms of life are shaped by hau.
+Despite the english translation for hau being breath or wind, it fails to convey its significance.
+The hau is not the wind that blows, Ranapiri points out, rather, to present a gift is to present something of oneself.
 The bond of law in Māori, between things, is that between souls.
-The hau of the gift carries the hau of the ancestors to Te Kore.
-In turn, taonga received aren’t inactive objects, they’re productive, invested with life whilst seeking to return to the soil in which they sprung.
+When taonga are received they aren’t inactive objects, they’re productive, invested with life whilst seeking to return to the soil in which they sprung.

 The catalogue for these works will be available September 20.